 Eligibility will be based on results for individual dances.
 For instance, if someone has 7 points in Silver Bolero, but fewer points in the other Rhythm dances, he or she will need to compete in Advanced for Bolero but may still compete in Intermediate for the other dances.

-There will be no time restrictions for dancing experience in any of these levels.
+There are no time restrictions for dancing experience in these levels.

 All amateur competitors are eligible to dance at this level.